-A recent article in the New York Times detailed the extent of the damage done by the Wildlife Service, stating, “It [Wildlife Services] routinely kills predators and an astounding assortment of other animals — 3.2 million of them last year — because ranchers and farmers regard them as pests.”
+An article in the New York Times detailed the extent of the damage done by the Wildlife Service, stating, “It [Wildlife Services] routinely kills predators and an astounding assortment of other animals — 3.2 million of them last year — because ranchers and farmers regard them as pests.”

 Similarly, even non-predatory species are targeted if they are perceived by ranchers to be potential pests.
 Take, for example, wild horses, which have been caught in a deadly back-and-forth with farming since as early as the ’70s.
 Thanks to cruel practices such as harassment and hunting down entire herds, the American Wild Horse Preservation campaign estimates that less than 32,000 horses remain in the American wild.

 Losing these populations, however, doesn’t just mean losing these species — as heartbreaking as that fact alone would be, it gets worse.
 Loss of biodiversity spells serious trouble for any ecosystem by causing unnatural gaps in food chains, which can then lead to other species populations growing or shrinking out of proportion, throwing the entire system into chaos.

 What To Do About It